AkhileshPatidar04/ascii-name-banner/README.md

 This C program prints your name in large, stylized ASCII-art letters using a custom grid, while filling the background with your name repeatedly.

 ## 💡 Example:
-If you enter `Akhilesh`, the output will be the word "AKHIL" drawn using letters, and the background will also be filled with the characters of "Akhil".
+If you enter `Akhilesh`, the output will be the word "AKHILESH" drawn using letters, and the background will also be filled with the characters of "Akhilesh".

 ## ✨ Features:
 - Renders each letter (A-Z) using a pixel-like grid.